hoetaek/python-cheatsheet/README.md

 Basic cheatsheet for Python mostly based on the book written by Al Sweigart, [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) under the [Creative Commons license](https://creativecommons.org/licenses/by-nc-sa/3.0/) and many other sources.

-## Contribute

-All contributions are welcome:

-- Read the issues, Fork the project and do a Pull Request.
-- Request a new topic creating a `New issue` with the  `enhancement` tag.
-- Find any kind of errors in the cheat sheet and create a `New issue` with the details or fork the project and do a Pull Request.
-- Suggest a better or more pythonic way for existing examples.

 ## Read It

 - [Website](https://www.pythoncheatsheet.org)